dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 Member Roles and Privileges
 ---------------------------

 A member has one of the following roles and associated privileges.
+The roles are hierarchical in the following order, with *Organization Admin* at the highest level; as such, you can only perform actions for others who are at your role level and below.

 .. tabularcolumns:: |l|p{10.5cm}|